 title attribute isn't available to assistive technology and keyboard-only users.
 Besides, it disappears after about five seconds in some user agents, which usually doesn't leave enough time to read it.

 On the whole, WCAG 2.0 doesn't advise against the

 title attribute but recommends careful usage.
 One thing is sure, never use

 It's an open question whether it's better for accessibility to style all link states differently or not.
-If you use different style rules for each state users are notified about every change, however is that always a good thing?
+If you use different style rules for each state, users are notified about every change indeed, however is that always a good thing?
 Too many state changes can cause information overload and confusion to the user.

 :focus states, and sometimes a third one for